 At the local school level.

 If you will be visiting your new location before you actually move, you may be able to get information on schools and medical facilities while you’re in town.
 It is most efficient to meet with the special education staff when you’ve got all your child’s records collected and up-to-date.
 However, if you have the time, it might be interesting to visit special education programs in the new school district, as well as talk to parent groups.
-You can identify parent and disability groups in your new location by using NICHCY’s State Resource Sheet for your new state.
+You can identify parent and disability groups in your new location by using NICHCY’s State Organizations Search for your new state.